lounikolaos/Optimal_uncertainty_QGS/readme.txt

 I now changed the filter function q(nu) to a gaussian.
 Now the beta behavior is much better.

-I will change and upload the code from my BA tonight.
+The code from my BA is now also uploaded.